heurist-network/miner-release/README.md

 The first time that the container starts up will take a long time because it needs to download the model file.
 Models are saved in `$HOME/.cache/heurist` by default.
 You can change the directory by specifying a different one in docker command argument `-v $HOME/.cache/heurist:/data` in `llm-miner-starter.sh`

 ## LLM Mining FAQ
-- Q: I rent GPU machine from runpod.io/vast.ai/Akash/io.net, can I run LLM mining?
-(A: No. These environments cannot host Docker containers.
+- Q: I rent a GPU machine from runpod.io/vast.ai/Akash/io.net, can I run LLM mining?
+(A: No. These services cannot host Docker containers because the rented virtual machine itself is inside a docker.
 You must use a bare metal machine or a vGPU environment with Docker support.)
 - Q: Can I run LLM miner on Windows?
 (A: You may set up Docker engine on Windows but it's error-prone.
 We don't recommend running LLM miner on Windows, but you can run Stable Diffusion.
 We may add support for Windows in the future.)
 - Q: Why do I see "Model is not ready.
 Waiting for TGI process to finish loading the model"?
 (A: It takes some time for the TGI service in the Docker container to download and load model files before it starts serving requests.
 And you can use `sudo docker ps` to confirm that the docker is running.)
 - Q: Why do I see "CUDA out of memory error"?
 (A: Use `nvidia-smi` to see available memory.
-Are there any other processes using the GPU?)
+Are there any other processes using the GPU?
+Confirm that your available GPU memory satisfies the minimum requirement for the model.)